JennyL5/yformatics/year-2/probability/part-1/axioms-of-probability/notes.md

 ## Calculating probability

 The probability $\Bbb{P}$ of an event is a measure of how likely it is that a given event will occour.
-This is a number defined for each event between 0 and 1, where the probability of the whole subspace is equal to exactly 1.
+This is a number defined for each event between 0 and 1.

 In it's simplist form: